 Our immune system activates when it detects a threat in our bodies.
 We humans rely on this activation to survive—otherwise, we would have no way to fight against the microscopic threats we regularly face.
 Problems can arise when our system doesn’t activate—but there is equal danger in this system failing to turn itself off once the danger has passed.
 In fact, chronic activation of the immune system can lead to serious problems, including unremitting emotional distress.

-> The reason for chronic activation are complex, but they begin with a simple fact: much of our biological processing, including our immune system processing, evolved to fit a very different world than we live in now.
+The reason for chronic activation are complex, but they begin with a simple fact: much of our biological processing, including our immune system processing, evolved to fit a very different world than we live in now.
 Over billions of years, our 25,000 genes adapted to meet the needs of a hunter-gatherer way of life.
-Far removed from this environment, we now find ourselves exposed to novel threats and stressors such as those depicted in this infographic:

-> In the hunter gatherer world, the traumas our distant ancestors faced were largely immediate and short-lived – for example, running from a predator, surviving an acute infection, eating a plant that contained a toxin.
+In the hunter gatherer world, the traumas our distant ancestors faced were largely immediate and short-lived – for example, running from a predator, surviving an acute infection, eating a plant that contained a toxin.
 These acute threats would boost immune system response.
 In our modern world, immune system “micro-traumas” have become a part of our daily lives, and may include poor diet, lack of movement, environmental toxins, lack of sleep, and chronic unremitting stress.

 What happens to our mental health when our immune system is not functioning properly, and we develop what is known as chronic systemic inflammation?
 As it turns out, your immune system may hold an important key to answering that question.